MekhiRafiki/MekhiRafiki/README.md

 - 👋 Hi, I’m @MekhiRafiki
-- 👀 I’m like to build distributed infrastructure, useful productivity and organizational tools, and to learn new technical skills.
+- 👀 I like to build software that is useful.
+Worked in Cloud (Google Firebase), Self-Driving and GenAI as Individual Contributor.
-- 🌱 I’m currently learning GraphQL, and Solano development.
+- 🌱 I’m currently growing my Full Stack Development skills by building consumer facing companies.
 - 💞️ I’m looking to collaborate on nothing at this time.
-- 📫 How to reach me shoot me an email a mekhi.rafiki@gmail.com
+- 📫 How to reach me : Don't

 <!---
 MekhiRafiki/MekhiRafiki is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.